norc-heal/heal-app-docs/docs/exptrack/batchexp.md

 # Advanced

-## Add a New Experiment Based on Existing Experiment
+## Add a New Experiment Based on an Existing Experiment

 If you need to annotate an experiment that is very similar to a previously annotated experiment, with only slight changes, you may want to use the "Add a new experiment based on existing experiment" option.